 Babinda is popular for very good reasons.

-The Bakery is your best bet for an early coffee and breakfast.
+The Bakery in Babinda is your best bet for an early coffee and breakfast.
 Don’t leave town without trying the Chinese at the pub.
-People come for miles around to eat here, so best to book.
+People come from miles around to eat here, so best to book.
 Lunch it Yummies is good value and made with heart; also a popular place with the locals.

 If you prefer videos, a wide variety is available at very affordable rates.